 The above list shall not be considered to be a complete list of threats to be addressed by the risk assessment.

+[US / EZP800-63-2: §8.3.2.4.2]

 AL4_CM_CTR#040 Specified Service’s Key Management

 Specify and observe procedures and processes for the generation, storage, and destruction of its own cryptographic keys used for securing the specific service's assertions and other publicized information.
 At a minimum, these should address: